LIVE SESSION

 Considerations for calculating productivity

 There are different ways to calculate productivity, both for your organization at large and for each team and employee.
-When determining how best to calculate productivity for each scenario, factor in several important considerations:
+When determining the best way to measure productivity for each scenario, factor in several important considerations:

-• Industries and departments: In sectors with tangible outputs, such as manufacturing and retail, the number of units produced or sold can be an effective part of the productivity formula.
+In sectors with tangible outputs, such as manufacturing and retail, the number of units produced or sold can be an effective part of the productivity formula.
 But in the tech and service industries, you may need to focus on more nuanced metrics such as the number of milestones reached or critical tasks completed.
 Be prepared to tweak values by department, as well.
-While measuring productivity based on sales would make sense for your sales team, marketing will need a different metric such as the percentage of goals achieved.
+While measuring productivity based on leads or deals closed would make sense for your sales team, marketing will need a different metric such as the percentage of goals achieved.

-There are several different ways to calculate productivity depending on what metrics you have to work with.
+There are several different ways to calculating productivity, you have several options depending on what metrics you have to work with.

 1. The standard productivity formula